konturio/user-profile-api/assets/Kontur Atlas/about_page/en/about.md

 #### Personalized AI Insights

 Reference Area: This allows you to set a known area as a reference point for comparisons and highlights differences.
-Bio: Here, you can record details like who you're working for, your analysis purpose, and key topics, helping to personalize AI conclusions.
+Analysis objectives: Here, you can record details like who you're working for, your analysis purpose, and key topics, helping to personalize AI conclusions.

 ![Kontur Atlas - AI Insights tutorial](https://www.youtube.com/watch?v=Md5Mex-POBo::800,470,true)